Particular/docs.particular.net/samples/sqltransport/multi-instance/sample.md

 snippet:SenderConfiguration

-The Sender uses a configuration file to tell NServiceBus where the messages addressed to the Receiver should be sent:
+The Sender sends a message to the Receiver:

-snippet:SenderMessageMappings
+snippet:SendMessage

 ### Receiver project